Climate Change Adaptation

 Sea-Level Change Curve Calculator

-EC 1165-2-212 (pdf, 845 KB) was developed with the assistance of coastal scientists from the NOAA National Ocean Service and the US Geological Survey.
+EC 1165-2-212 (pdf, 845 KB) and its successor ER 1100-2-8162 (pdf, 317 KB) were developed with the assistance of coastal scientists from the NOAA National Ocean Service and the US Geological Survey.
 Their participation on the USACE team allows rapid infusion of science into engineering guidance.

 The rate for the "USACE Intermediate Curve" is computed from the modified NRC Curve I considering both the most recent IPCC projections and modified NRC projections with the local rate of vertical land movement added.